-- First, it is important that any remaining food products in the fridge have been removed.
+- First, any remaining food products in the fridge must be removed.
 This should include cleaning out all drawers, shelves, and compartments with warm soapy water before unplugging it from the wall outlet socket.
-It is also essential that any refrigerant gas lines have been disconnected prior to disposal.
+It is also essential that any refrigerant gas lines have been disconnected before disposal.
 To ensure safety during this process, make sure to follow manufacturer instructions for disconnection procedures carefully.

 - Finally, contact local authorities regarding proper disposal laws and regulations specific to your area since requirements may vary depending on location.
 Once all these steps are complete, you’ll feel relieved knowing that your old fridge has been disposed of in compliance with applicable rules, and now you’re ready to start shopping around for a new one!